boalong/ensae-projet-cpp/README.md

 This repository is a work of Marwen Khelifa, Adrien Letellier and Tsitohaina Ravelomanana for the 2023-2024 C++ course project at ENSAE.

-We implemented options pricing algorithms using Black-Scholes, Binomial Tree and Monte Carlo models for various vanilla and exotic options.
+It contains implementations of options pricing algorithms using Black-Scholes, Binomial Tree, and Monte Carlo models for various vanilla and exotic options.

-We also implemented replication strategy for European options without dividends.
+Additionally, a replication strategy for European options without dividends has been implemented.

 Here is a list of all options and methods available in our repository: